 How to stop keyloggers?

 Social engineering includes using any trick to trick the client into making himself defenseless against exploits.
-This could include anything from sending spoof mails, pretending to be from Facebook, telling you to change your password to 123456789 to a hacker maliciously getting out the solution for your security question in a chat or discussion.
+This could include anything from sending spoof emails, pretending to be from Facebook, telling you to change your password to 123456789 to a hacker maliciously getting out the solution for your security question in a chat or discussion.

 How to keep yourself from being socially engineered?